zeyame/BookTracker/README.md

    docker compose up --build -d
    ```

-3. Access the Application: Visit http://localhost:3000 in your web browser to demo the app.
+3. **Access the Application**: Visit http://localhost:3000 in your web browser to demo the app.

 ### Option 2: Running Applications Separately